 As early as possible, take a few pure math courses and a few applied math courses.
 It is good to know early whether you prefer applications and real computations over proofs and abstract reasoning.
 Take as many math courses as possible, and try to do some summer reading one-on-one with professors.
 Having a broad background will help you choose the right graduate school for your specific interests.

 If you could not be a mathematician, in what line of work would you be now?

-What is the most exciting thing about being a part of Georgia Tech?
+What is the most exciting thing about being at Georgia Tech?

 What are you most surprised about in your encounters with Georgia Tech students?

-What is an unusual skill, talent, or quality you have that is not obvious to your colleagues?
+What unusual skill, talent, or quality do you have that may not be obvious to your colleagues?